Using Technology for Cemetery Preservation

 Data Collection is the process of gathering and measuring information.
 This is especially important in historic cemeteries, where information (literally) weathers away each day.
-On-site data collection provides a record which can then be input into an online database, allowing historians and family members to locate grave sites.
+On-site data collection provides a record which can then be entered into an online database, allowing historians and family members to locate grave sites remotely.

 Documenting cemeteries not only honors the dead but also the living.
-By documenting headstones, monuments, and cemetery symbols, we can better notice patterns, track where bodies are buried, and improve preservation and maintenance.
+By documenting headstones, monuments, and cemetery symbols, we can better notice patterns, track burials, and improve preservation and maintenance.

-Before you purchase or operate a drone/UAV, first check with Federal Aviation Administration regulations.
-Regulations limit the weight of your UAV, the height you may operate it at, and identify which permissions are necessary.
+Before using a drone for cemetery preservation, check with Federal Aviation Administration regulations.
+Regulations limit the weight of a UAV and the elevation it may be operated it at.

-When purchasing a drone, research what features you will need.
-How large is the area you’ll be canvassing?
+When purchasing a drone, research which features will be needed.
+How large is the area that will be canvassed?
 How long will it need to fly?
 Fixed-rotors tend to have more power, but multi-rotors are a fraction of the cost.

 James Strait, Tribal and Cultural Resource Officer with the Montana Department of Environmental Quality, operates the UAV program for the state.
-James led a demonstration of drone photography in a local cemetery at the workshop.
+James led a demonstration of drone photography at the cemetery workshop.
 He has been called on to work in abandoned mines, remediation, hard rock, and opencut programs.
 All of these experiences have given him a greater understanding of wide applicability of this technology tool.
 James can be reached at [email protected].

 Forensic Archaeology uses archaeology methods to recover human remains and evidence in a forensic context.
 It is related to several other methods:

-- Physical Anthropology is a sub discipline of anthropology; it is the study of skeletal remains.
+- Physical Anthropology: the study of skeletal remains.

-- Bioarchaeology is the study of the human biology in the archaeological context (i.e. human remains, mortuary practices, chemical and molecular).
+- Bioarchaeology: the study of the human biology in the archaeological context (i.e. human remains, mortuary practices, chemical and molecular).

-- Forensic anthropology is the application of physical anthropology in the legal setting for identification
+- Forensic anthropology: the application of physical anthropology in the legal setting for identification

-- Mortuary archaeology is the archaeology of mortuary contexts including human remains, graves, monumental archaeology that houses mortuary remains, and grave goods.
+- Mortuary archaeology: the archaeology of mortuary contexts including human remains, graves, monumental archaeology that houses mortuary remains, and grave goods.

-The goals of forensic anthropology and archaeology are to identify the individual by class characteristics (sex, age, ancestry, height, weight, and health) and individual characteristics (pathology, trauma, dental restorations).
-The goals of mortuary archaeology and bioarchaeology are the complete recovery of remains, the interpretation of grave goods, and the in-situ analysis of human remains and artifacts.
+Forensic anthropology and archaeology can identify burials by class characteristics (sex, age, ancestry, height, weight, and health) and individual characteristics (pathology, trauma, dental restorations).
+Mortuary archaeology and bioarchaeology can be used to completely recover remains, interpret grave goods, and analyze human remains and artifacts in situ.

-Kirsten Green, a visiting assistant professor at the University of Montana, also consults with the State Medical Examiner’s Office on forensic cases.
+Kirsten Green, Visiting Assistant Professor at the University of Montana, also consults with the State Medical Examiner’s Office on forensic cases.
 Kirsten presented on “Forensic and Mortuary Archaeology” at the Cemetery Preservation Workshop.
 She can be reached at [email protected].

 Kirsten Green presentation

-GPS – Global Positioning Systems is used by many communities to locate and map burials.
-GPS, of course, is widely available and relatively inexpensive, making its use more widespread.
-Data collected through GPS locating can identify all burial sites and stones within a given cemetery and is often used in conjunction with GIS.
-Spatial data from GPS can then be used to create extensive site maps locating burials and linking these sites to additional data such as headstone information.
+GPS – Global Positioning Systems is used to locate and map burials.
+GPS is widely available and relatively inexpensive, making its use widespread.
+Data collected through GPS can identify burial sites and stones within a cemetery and is often used in conjunction with GIS.

-https://storymaps.arcgis.com – Story maps use Geographic Information System (GIS) tools to combine geospatial data with photos, video, audio, and text to visually represent an idea, theme or event.
-Story maps are designed for all audiences with access to the Internet.
+https://storymaps.arcgis.com – Story maps use GIS tools to combine geospatial data with photos, video, audio, and text to visually represent an idea, theme or event.
+Story maps are designed for all audiences with access to the internet.
 Users do not need experience with GIS software to read or use story maps.

-www.QGIS.org – A free and open source geographic information system.
+www.QGIS.org – A free and open source GIS.

 http://doc.arcgis.com/en/collector/ – Collector for ArcGIS.
 Use your smartphone or tablet to collect and update information in the field, whether connected or disconnected from the internet.